Opportunity Knocks… And then Mails

 b) You find yourself competing with the kid’s soccer practice, or that work thing that they promised to go to.

-You want to time your letter to arrive 5 – 7 days before the vote, giving them enough time make a plan to vote.
+You want to time your letter to arrive 5 – 7 days before the vote, giving them enough time to make a plan to vote.

 That is another advantage of handwritten letters – not only do they have higher open rates, they also have higher recall rates.
 That means that people remember getting handwritten letters; because of their rarity, and because of their perceived value, they stick out in the minds of recipients more than their printed counterparts.